danielcorin/Hearts/README.md

 # Hearts

 A Python implementation of Hearts.
 This project is a work in progress.
-My future goal is to utilize machine learning techniques to "teach" computer opponents to play competitively.

 # Objective
 Win all the hearts and the queen of spades, or none of these cards.
 Get as few points as possbile.